 Each security context shall be established separately via a successful primary authentication procedure with the Home PLMN.

+The UE shall perform the primary authentication in sequence, even if the VPLMNs trigger the primary authentication simultaneously (e.g. initial registration after UE powers on, UE initiate the service request procedures simultaneously via both NAS connections).
 All the NAS and AS security mechanisms defined for single registration mode are applicable independently on each access using the corresponding 5G security context.

 NOTE: The UE belongs to a single HPLMN.